- Class: Mammalia (Mammals)

-Coquerel's sifakas can now be seen at the Zoo's Conrad Prebys Africa Rocks exhibit, along with blue-eyed black, red ruffed, red-collared, and ring-tailed lemurs.
+Coquerel's sifakas can now be seen at the Zoo's Conrad Prebys Africa Rocks experience, along with blue-eyed black, red ruffed, red-collared, and ring-tailed lemurs.

 Loss of habitat is the main reason for declining population sizes in Coquerel’s sifakas.
-Unfortunately, little is known about actual numbers in the wild.
+Unfortunately, little is known about actual numbers.
 Historical information on population size is lacking, though known population declines and decreases in available habitat occurring within recent generations lead many to suspect a population decline of 50 percent within the past five decades.
 Safeguarding of populations within existing protected areas and community-based conservation actions are needed to help ensure the sifaka’s (and other prosimians') continued survival.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.